HellO!

 -

 My go-to lens these days are the Canon RF70-200mm F2.8 L IS USM and the Canon RF24-70mm F2.8 L IS USM.
+I also use the Canon Canon RF 100-400mm f/5.6-8 IS USM, Canon RF 16mm f/2.8 STM Lens, and the Canon RF 35mm f/1.8 IS Macro STM Lens as needed.

 -

-I primarily use software in the Adobe Creative Cloud suite — Bridge for organizing, Lightroom and Photoshop for editing, After Effects for motion, Illustrator for graphics, and Premiere Pro for video.
+I currently use software in the Adobe Creative Cloud suite — Bridge for organizing, Lightroom and Photoshop for editing, After Effects for motion, Illustrator for graphics, and Premiere Pro for video.
 I use Procreate on my iPad for hand-drawn illustrations.